THE KAROUSSOS CENTER

 All details are to be sent well in advance before your visit.

-- Οne can reach the center only on foot.
-Guests arrive at a location, used as a car park, and a staff member from the Karoussos Center waits to pick them up and begin the tour.
-After your booking, we will provide you with all the necessary information.
+-The only way to get to the center is on foot.
+Guests arrive at a parking lot, where a Karoussos Center staff member awaits to pick them up and begin the tour.
+We will provide you with all the necessary information following your reservation.